thecarp/dactyl-keyboard/doc/options-main.md

 ### Parameter <a id="mcu-type">`type`</a>

-A symbolic name for a commercial product.
-Currently, only `promicro` is supported, referring to any MCU PCBA with the dimensions of a SparkFun Pro Micro, including That-Canadian’s Elite-C.
+A code name for a form factor.
+The following values are supported, representing a selection of designs for commercial products from PJRC, SparkFun, the QMK team and others:

+* `elite-c`: Elite-C.
+* `promicro`: Pro Micro.
+* `proton-c`: Proton C.
+* `teensy-l`: Teensy++ 2.0.
+* `teensy-m`: Medium-size Teensy, 3.2 or LC.
+* `teensy-s`: Teensy 2.0.
+* `teensy-xl`: Extra large Teensy, 3.5 or 3.6.

 ### Section <a id="mcu-position">`position`</a>